 - 3.1 Partners who are required to share information are named as the responsible authorities in the Crime and Disorder Act 1998, as amended.
 These are the council for the area (including County and District/Borough), Probation Service, Chief Officer of Police, Fire and Rescue Authority, and the Integrated Care Boards. - 3.2 Persons or bodies may 'co-operate' in the exercise of responsible authorities' functions, including sharing information.
 "Co-operating persons and bodies" include Parish Councils, School and College Governing bodies, Registered Social Landlords, and agencies appropriate to the location or circumstances. - 3.3 Various other bodies may 'participate' in the exercise of responsible authorities' functions.
 "Participating persons and bodies" may also be asked to share information. - 3.4 Wider partners may also be required to share information in specific circumstances.
 These could include schools, other health agencies and voluntary sector organisations. - 3.5 Collectively, these organisations shall be referred to as "Partner agencies".
 This protocol is approved by the Safer Warwickshire Partnership Board.
 Member organisations of this Board sign up to the principles of the protocol by virtue of their membership.
 Other partners can formally sign up to the protocol.
-To do so, or to check if an agency has signed up to the protocol, please email communitysafety@warwickshire.gov.uk. - 3.6 Where an agency is not signed up to the protocol, but a partner/partners wish to share Shared Personal Data with them, extra care should be taken to ensure they understand how sensitive information they see should be shared and handled by providing a specific instruction and handling arrangement and ensuring the agency representatives sign a confidentiality agreement to confirm that they understand their responsibilities.
+To do so, or to check if an agency has signed up to the protocol, please email communitysafety@warwickshire.gov.uk. - 3.6 Where an agency is not signed up to the protocol, but a partner/partners wish to share Personal Data with them, extra care should be taken to ensure they understand how sensitive information they see should be shared and handled by providing a specific instruction and handling arrangement and ensuring the agency representatives sign a confidentiality agreement to confirm that they understand their responsibilities.
 A generic agreement for this can be found at Appendix 3.
+Where appropriate, a Data Protection Impact Assessment (DPIA) should be completed before any information is shared.